fido-device-onboard/pri-fidoiot/demo/device/README.md

   The location of the PEM file containing the device keys (private and public).
   If not set, a hardcoded key is used - see the Java source for details.

-  There is no default.
+  There is no default configured.
 Provide value `./device.pem` to use the existing default EC-256 key-pair.

 # Starting the Device service